 Christmas 1943 was just as harsh and brutal as those previously, but it too provided men with reason for hope, even if for but a short time.
 The following excerpt is of the experiences of Belgian Wallon volunteer troops on the Eastern Front.

-“That evening there were fifteen suicides in the division, hearts broken from the strain of so many months of seperation and suffering.”
+“That evening there were fifteen suicides in the division, hearts broken from the strain of so many months of separation and suffering.”

 “At exactly midnight, at the moment when those who were still brazening it out had just started to intone ‘O Holy Night’ the sky burst into flames: it wasn’t the Herald Angels, nor the trumpets of Bethlehem.
 It was an attack!
 The Reds, thinking that by this time our men would be under the table, had opened fire with all their artillery and were hastening to the combat.”

 “In fact, this was a relief.
 We leaped up.
-And in the snow illumintated by shells, by tracer bullets, by the flash of cannon fire, by the red, green and white flares of the signalers, we spent our Christmas Eve preventing a raging enemy from crossing the Olshanka River.”
+And in the snow illuminated by shells, by tracer bullets, by the flash of cannon fire, by the red, green, and white flares of the signalers, we spent our Christmas Eve preventing a raging enemy from crossing the Olshanka River.”

 “A dawn the firing let up.
-Our chaplain gave Communion to the troops, who went up from their positions, squad by squad, to the Orthodox chapel where are Walloon priest dressed in Feldgrau joined in a truely Christian fashion with the old Russian village priest in his purple miter.”
+Our chaplain gave Communion to the troops, who went up from their positions, squad by squad, to the Orthodox chapel where are Walloon priest dressed in Feldgraujoined in a truly Christian fashion with the old Russian village priest in his purple miter.”